Ham Radio Boot CampUpdated 17 January 2022

 If you are outside of the Atlanta area, there may be a local amateur radio organization near you that is also offering test services.
 Check with them for more information.

 If you're a Georgia Tech student or otherwise affiliated with the school, our club has a lot to offer in terms of resources and support, especially once you're a licensed ham.
-We encourage you to join our Slack and let us know how you got interested in ham radio and what you'd like to do with it.
+We encourage you to join our Discord and let us know how you got interested in ham radio and what you'd like to do with it.
 We can also answer any questions you might have about the exams, their content, or other help or advice you may need.
 We also welcome you to participate in our club events, and we hope you'll consider joining us.

 For more information, or if you have any questions, please send us e-mail.